Spain unveils new austerity under European pressure

 Keeping one election promise, Rajoy did not touch pensions but he said he would discuss with the Socialist opposition a change to the system based on EU recommendations to link benefits to life expectancy.

-He also said the tax burden was being shifted from taxes on labor and income to consumption and energy in line with European policy.
+He also said the tax burden was being shifted from taxes on labour and income to consumption and energy in line with European policy.

 With five years of economic stagnation and recession, unemployment at 24.4 percent and tax revenue falling, Spain is struggling to reduce the deficit after far overshooting its target last year.